KshitijDani/KshitijDani.github.io/_pages/about.md

 ---
 permalink: /about/
-title: ABOUT
+title: About Me
 published: true
 layout: single
 ---
-I write about the new things I learn
+I'm a 23 year old Bangalorean that loves food and other things.
+I just finished engineering and am looking forward to join as a software engineer in a really great company.
+I am going to try write about the new things I learn.
+Good luck understanding what I actually have written :P.